Skip to main content

 1. Tell Us About Your Product

-The product description is crucial – it powers our ability to generate synthetic test data that’s specific to your use case.
+The product information is crucial – it powers our ability to generate synthetic test data that’s specific to your use case.

 2. Get Started with the SDK